On Sunday 14 January 2018, LINZ updated the coordinates in Landonline of the large area affected by the Kaikoura earthquake.

 A new version of NZGD2000 (version 20171201) was released on 14 January 2018.
 The deformation model in this version includes "patches" for the movement due to the Kaikoura earthquake of 14 November 2016 and subsequent post-seismic deformation.
 As a result NZGD2000 coordinates have been changed in the area most affected by the earthquakes.

-The updated datasets within LINZ Data Service will be available on the 22 January while the streamed PositioNZ-RT coordinates will now be updated on 23 January 2018.
+The updated datasets were made available within LINZ Data Service and the streamed PositioNZ-RT coordinates were updated.

-The change will be implemented in Landonline by applying a reverse patch to the deformation model used within NZGD2000.
-This will change the NZGD2000 coordinates of features in the affected area.
+The change was implemented in Landonline by applying a reverse patch to the deformation model used within NZGD2000.
+This changed the NZGD2000 coordinates of features in the affected area.

 Horizontal coordinate changes are up to 6 metres, though most are much less.
 These changes also affect coordinates based on NZGD2000, such as NZTM2000 coordinates and the meridional circuit coordinates used by surveyors.
 Height coordinates were also updated where the change was significant.
 Heights in terms of tide gauge based local vertical datums were updated as well as those based on New Zealand Vertical Datum 2016 (NZVD2016).